 Enough about what we could have done, should have done, and shouldn’t have done; here’s what we did do.
 We left our hotel just after 8 o’clock and made our way out of Ponferrada via the iron bridge that gives the city its name.
 The original bridge was reinforced with iron way back in the 11th century.
 We followed a path through a park alongside the river towards the outskirts of town.
 The Camino even went through an unused building!

-It was at the little village of Compostilla, 2.5 km outside of Ponferrada, that we stopped for breakfast and then carried on through Columbrianos, Fuentes Nuevas, Camponaraya, and finally to Cacabelos, where we stopped for another cafe con leche.
+At the little village of Compostilla, 2.5 km outside of Ponferrada, we stopped for breakfast and then carried on through Columbrianos, Fuentes Nuevas, Camponaraya, to Cacabelos, where we stopped for another cafe con leche.
 Having yet another cup of coffee is our excuse to take off our backpacks, rest awhile, and gather energy to carry on.

 All morning we knew rain was a possibility but there were just a few sprinkles until finally, when we reached Valtuille de Arriba, the skies opened up.
 The rain wasn’t going to stop any time soon.
 To make matters worse, Dave’s lower back was bothering him.
 We spent so much time thinking about aching bodies and watching the rain drip down off the front of our hoods, that we could easily have overlooked the beautiful El Bierzo landscape with its rolling hills covered with vineyards.
 How gorgeous it would have been in the sunshine!